 ArcBest (ARCB) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the freight transportation and logistics company had lost 16.38% over the past month, lagging the Transportation sector's gain of 0.08% and the S&P 500's loss of 1.81% in that time.
+Prior to today's trading, shares of the freight transportation and logistics company had lost 26.94% over the past month.
+This has lagged the Transportation sector's loss of 3.85% and the S&P 500's loss of 7.66% in that time.

-Investors will be hoping for strength from ArcBest as it approaches its next earnings release, which is expected to be February 1, 2022.
-In that report, analysts expect ArcBest to post earnings of $2.21 per share.
-This would mark year-over-year growth of 127.84%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.09 billion, up 33.34% from the year-ago period.
+ArcBest will be looking to display strength as it nears its next earnings release, which is expected to be February 1, 2022.
+On that day, ArcBest is projected to report earnings of $2.21 per share, which would represent year-over-year growth of 127.84%.
+Our most recent consensus estimate is calling for quarterly revenue of $1.09 billion, up 33.34% from the year-ago period.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 1.03% higher within the past month.
-ArcBest is currently sporting a Zacks Rank of #2 (Buy).
+Over the past month, the Zacks Consensus EPS estimate has moved 1.03% higher.
+ArcBest is currently a Zacks Rank #2 (Buy).

-Investors should also note ArcBest's current valuation metrics, including its Forward P/E ratio of 9.88.
-This valuation marks a discount compared to its industry's average Forward P/E of 14.53.
+In terms of valuation, ArcBest is currently trading at a Forward P/E ratio of 9.62.
+Its industry sports an average Forward P/E of 14.28, so we one might conclude that ArcBest is trading at a discount comparatively.

-We can also see that ARCB currently has a PEG ratio of 0.22.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Transportation - Truck industry currently had an average PEG ratio of 1.07 as of yesterday's close.
+Investors should also note that ARCB has a PEG ratio of 0.21 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Transportation - Truck industry currently had an average PEG ratio of 1.02 as of yesterday's close.

-The Transportation - Truck industry is part of the Transportation sector.
-This industry currently has a Zacks Industry Rank of 23, which puts it in the top 10% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.